TianpeiLuke/nlp-pipeline/slipbox/developer_guide/standardization_rules.md

 All step builders must:
 - Inherit from `StepBuilderBase`
-- Use the `@register_builder` decorator to register with the registry
+- Use the `@register_builder` decorator to register with the registry (or have their naming follow the standard pattern to be auto-discovered)
+- Follow the strict naming convention `XXXStepBuilder` where XXX is the step type
 - Implement the required methods:
   - `validate_configuration()`
   - `_get_inputs()`